Transition metal dichalcogenide dimer nano-antennas with ultra-small gaps

 Furthermore, we evaluated the Purcell factor for a single photon source positioned onto these structures by simulating a dipole emitter at positions along the dimer axis with a polarization parallel to the same axis.
-It is displaced by 0.5 nm from the top surface of the structure and its emission wavelength was set to the one used for Fig. \ref{F4}(a).
+It is displaced by 0.5 nm from the top surface of the structure and its emission wavelength was set to the one used for the respective geometry in Fig. \ref{F4}(a).
 The calculated Purcell factors at each position are shown in Fig. \ref{F4}(b).
 Solid white lines in the left panels of Fig. \ref{F4}(a) indicate the simulated positions of the emitter.
 The maxima seen at positions corresponding to the inner edges of the nano-antenna yield the largest results (>100) as expected from the electric field hotspots seen in Fig.\ref{F4}(a).
 Weakly confined hotspots at the outside edges of the structure also exhibit local maxima in the Purcell factor with values as high as 20.
 For the minimum achieved gap separation in the post-fabrication AFM repositioning, the hexagonal geometry exhibits the highest Purcell factor within its hotspot (157) with the square as a close second (153).
 The circularly shaped dimer leads to a maximal Purcell factor of 105.
-We have also simulated the Purcell factors for the minimum gap separation achievable without the use of AFM repositioning (50 nm), which are shown in Fig. \ref{F4}(b) as dashed lines.
+We have also simulated the Purcell factors for the minimum gap separation achievable without the use of AFM repositioning (50 nm), which are shown in Fig. \ref{F4}(b) as dashed curves.
 This yields much smaller Purcell enhancements (as high as 46).
+There are several degrees of freedom in the fabrication process that can be used to modulate both the electric field intensity and the Purcell enhancements expected for these dimer structures.
+One method is to vary the gap separation of the dimer, leading to an exponential decrease in the electric field intensity and Purcell factor by one order of magnitude for a gap of 100 nm when compared to a gap of 10 nm.
+A similar decrease in both factors can also be achieved by rotation of one nano-pillar with respect to the other (see Supplementary Note 10).
+Such modulations can be experimentally achieved through the use of nano-fabrication techniques or AFM repositioning.\\